 Aftercare makes a visible difference

 Good aftercare does not just support healing comfort.
 It can influence how evenly the lips recover and how well pigment retains.
-The exact advice may vary slightly by clinic, but the general goal is always the same: protect the lips while the skin barrier repairs.
+Your Lip Blush aftercare instructions set out exactly what to do, and the general goal is always the same: protect the lips while the skin barrier repairs.

 In the early days, clients are usually advised to avoid spicy foods, excessive heat, heavy exercise, prolonged sun exposure, swimming, and anything that causes friction across the lips.
 You will also want to avoid picking at dry skin or applying products that have not been recommended by your practitioner.